The gold of Apulia

 See before it's too late

 At the moment, you can still enjoy the unique view of centuries-old trees and it is worth doing it.
 In the area of monumental olive trees or in its immediate vicinity, there are many agritourism farms that cultivate olives, produce olive oil and run a small, usually high-quality hotel.
 So you can spend some time absorbing the atmosphere of this amazing place from the inside.
 These farms have a unique atmosphere and in addition to a fantastic location, they offer excellent food and wine.
 I sincerely regret that our plan did not include even one night here.
 If I were to build it again, I can't imagine both not to plan at least one night among the monumental olive trees.

 I have selected a few unique offers below.
 Some of the farms (e.g. Masseria brancati) additionally offer a guided tour program.

 Stop I: place (more or less) where I took photos, GPS:

 Accommodation in an area of monumental olive treesWARNING!

 If you are going to book a hotel then I have a request.
-Do it from my link to booking.com - [click] or Airbnb - [click].
+Do it from my link to booking.com - [click].
 You will pay exactly the samebut by the way, I will get a commission.
-Of course you can do it without clicking on my link and then you will pay the same price (not a penny cheaper) and all the commission will go to one of these potals, but I believe my work is worth one click and it costs you nothing.
+Of course, you can do it without clicking on my link and then you will pay the same price (not a penny cheaper) and the entire commission will go to one of these portals, but I believe that my work is worth one click, which costs you nothing.
 Many readers write to me that my texts were very useful.
 Making such a reservation will be the best thank you.